Saransh-cpp/rmstar/README.md

-Unfortunately, if you come across a file in the wild that uses `import *`, it can be hard to fix it, because you need to find every name in the file that is imported from the `*`.
-Removestar makes this easy by finding which names come from `*` imports and replacing the import lines in the file automatically.
+Unfortunately, if you come across a file in the wild that uses `import *`, it can be hard to fix it, because you need to find every name in the file that is imported from the `*`. rmstar makes this easy by finding which names come from `*` imports and replacing the import lines in the file automatically.

 ## Example